Meet the Team

 Linda Sulich – Manager

-Charleen Scott – Admin Manager
+Charleen Scott – Office/Operations Manager

 The practice management team are involved in managing all of the business aspects of the practice, ensuring that the right systems are in place to provide high quality patient care.
 They are responsible for human resources, finance, patient safety, premises and information technology.